 And rightfully so.
+But what is cloud computing?
 Cloud is the engine that can bring almost any business strategy to life.
 Where it used to mean only data centers and software applications, today it’s all about growth.
 This can mean powering digital revenue streams, reimagining how you operate, engaging with customers in new ways, and the list goes on.
 Whatever your industry pain points or aspirations, cloud is part of the solution.

 In fact, cloud has become so pervasive (and multifaceted) that executives in the same company may not even be talking about the same thing when they begin digging into how cloud can accelerate strategy.
 To get everyone on the same page, you’ll want to understand the basics and different solutions that make up the sprawling cloud ecosystem.

 “The Cloud” is a term sometimes used incorrectly as a synonym for the internet or when referring to some giant nonexistent storage center in the sky.
 In the real world, the cloud often communicates via the internet and is composed of hundreds of thousands of separate clouds supported by millions of servers globally.